-No trip to Paris would be complete without a visit to the Eiffel Tower which will give you a dramatic panoramic view of the city, while walking along the banks of the Seine, a UNESCO World Heritage site, will allow you to enjoy the city’s exquisite and varied architecture from up close.
+There are so many things to do in Paris that it's hard to know where to start but a great way to start would be with a visit to the Eiffel Tower.
+This will give you a dramatic panoramic view of the city, while walking along the banks of the Seine, a UNESCO World Heritage site, will allow you to enjoy the city’s exquisite and varied architecture from up close.

-The Arc de Triomphe stands proudly at the western foot of the Champs-Élysées and is a must-see attraction.
+The Arc de Triomphe stands proudly at the western foot of the Champs-Élysées and is another essential destination for Paris sightseeing.
 Erected in 1836, the monument is a tribute to fallen soldiers from both the French Revolution and the Napoleonic Wars.
 Situated at Place Charles de Gaulle, the views from top either at day or at night are breath taking, giving you a panoramic view of all twelve roads which converge into the roundabout it stands upon.

 Montmartre, a district in the North of Paris, is home to the Sacré-Cœur Basilica and Montmartre Cemetery, and was a hotbed of artistic talent around the turn of the Twentieth Century.
 Pierre-Auguste Renoir, Pablo Picasso and Salvador Dali, amongst many others, are known to have resided in the district before the outbreak of the First World War forced them to leave.
 Exploring Montmartre can reveal hidden gems such as the Espace Dalí, which contains around 300 of the Spanish surrealist’s original artworks.